Faervan/albion-killarchive/README.md

 Using Ruby on Rails for everything.
 ## Fetching events
 - Fetching gets scheduled in `config/initializers/scheduler.rb`
-- Events get analyzed and fed into the PostgresQL database by the services in `app/services/event_handler_service/`
+- Events get analyzed and fed into the PostgreSQL database by the services in `app/services/event_handler_service/`
 ## Showing events
 Just the Rails way.